 The NSW Office Water is trialling new technology to provide real-time monitoring of potential blackwater events in flood conditions in southern parts of the state.

 Blackwater is a natural event and can occur during times of drought or floods.
 It involves decaying organic matter that uses oxygen and then darkens the water.
 This places stress on fish and other aquatic biota, potentially leading to fish kills.
+During floods in the Murrumbidgee River in late 2010-early 2011, following a long period of drought, several severe blackwater events led to fish kills and periods of total lack of oxygen in water returning to the river from the floodplain.
+A study of these events and the use of environmental releases indicated that active management by dilution may successfully reduce risks of blackwater events.

 The technology is being used at ten telemetered gauging stations in the Edward, Niemur and Wakool rivers, Little Merran and Merran creeks, the Darling River at Burtundy and the Murrumbidgee River at Balranald.